CliMA/Oceananigans.jl/docs/src/grids.md

 The shape of the physical domain determines what grid type should be used:

-1. [`RectilinearGrid`](@ref) can be fashioned into lines, rectangles and boxes.
+1. [`RectilinearGrid`](@ref Oceananigans.Grids.RectilinearGrid) can be fashioned into lines, rectangles and boxes.
-2. [`LatitudeLongitudeGrid`](@ref) represents sectors of thin spherical shells, with cells bounded by lines of constant latitude and longitude.
+2. [`LatitudeLongitudeGrid`](@ref Oceananigans.Grids.LatitudeLongitudeGrid) represents sectors of thin spherical shells, with cells bounded by lines of constant latitude and longitude.
-3. [`OrthogonalSphericalShellGrid`](@ref) represents sectors of thin spherical shells divided with mesh lines that intersect at right angles (thus, orthogonal) but are otherwise arbitrary.
+3. [`OrthogonalSphericalShellGrid`](@ref Oceananigans.Grids.OrthogonalSphericalShellGrid) represents sectors of thin spherical shells divided with mesh lines that intersect at right angles (thus, orthogonal) but are otherwise arbitrary.

-!!! note "`OrthogonalSphericalShellGrids.jl`"
+!!! note "OrthogonalSphericalShellGrids.jl"
     See the auxiliary package [`OrthogonalSphericalShellGrids.jl`](https://github.com/CliMA/OrthogonalSphericalShellGrids.jl)
     for recipes that implement some useful `OrthogonalSphericalShellGrid`, including the ["tripolar" grid](https://www.sciencedirect.com/science/article/abs/pii/S0021999196901369).

-For example, to make a `LatitudeLongitudeGrid` that wraps around the sphere, has 60 degrees of latitude on either side of the equator, and has 5 vertical levels, we write
+For example, to make a `LatitudeLongitudeGrid` that wraps around the sphere, has 60 degrees of latitude on either side of the equator, and also 5 vertical levels, we write

 ```jldoctest grids
 architecture = CPU()